 Swimmers should wait four weeks after cataract surgery before swimming in a pool or a natural body of water.
 Swimmers who wear goggles may swim as soon as two weeks after cataract surgery.
 However, it is very important to wait until the eye has had a chance to properly recover.
 Even with goggles, there is a heightened risk of infection immediately following cataract surgery.
 Dust or particulate matter on the goggles can lead to serious complications in recovering patients.
 Furthermore, goggles do not eliminate the risk of water contacting the eye altogether.

 One last thing to keep in mind is that the same rules apply to hot tubs!
 Hot tubs often harbor bacteria that pose an extreme risk to patients recovering from cataract surgery.

 Come visit one of our 14 offices here in Louisiana!

 If you have questions about cataracts, cataract surgery or your recovery, don’t hesitate to give us a call.
-Whether you are looking for an eye doctor in Monroe, Alexandria, Pineville, Ville Platte, or other LA city or town, Louisiana Eye and Laser has been treating patients for 42 years and has access to all of the latest, cutting-edge technology.
+Whether you are looking for an eye doctor in Monroe, Alexandria, Pineville, Ville Platte, or other LA city or town, Louisiana Eye & Laser Center has been treating patients for 42 years and has access to all of the latest, cutting-edge technology.
 Our professional staff will make your cataract surgery and recovery a breeze!